openhab/openhab-docs/_addons_bindings/zwave/readme.md

 #### Network Security Key [security_networkkey]

 This sets the network security key used in your network for securing communications using the secure command classes.
 It is a 16 byte value, specified in hexadecimal.
+The following formats -:

+* ```0011223344556677889900AABBCCDDEEFF```
+* ```00 11 22 33 44 55 66 77 88 99 00 AA BB CC DD EE FF```
+* ```00,11,22,33,44,55,66,77,88,99,00,AA,BB,CC,DD,EE,FF```
+* ```0x00 0x11 0x22 0x33 0x44 0x55 0x66 0x77 0x88 0x99 0x00 0xAA 0xBB 0xCC 0xDD 0xEE 0xFF```

 ### Thing Configuration

-There are a huge number of things supported by the Z-Wave binding, so configuration can not be covered here and you should refer to the device manual.
+There are a large number of things supported by the Z-Wave binding, so configuration can not be covered here and you should refer to the device manual.
+A [summary of supported devices can be found here](doc/thing-list.md) and this links to the list of configuration parameters the binding provides.

+#### Textual Thing Configuration

-Things configured manually require the following minimum configuration to be set. -:
+Things configured manually through text files require the following minimum configuration to be set. -:

 | Configuration      | Description                                                                                                   |
 |--------------------|---------------------------------------------------------------------------------------------------------------|